Oblivionburn/Despicaville/README.md

 ### Features currently in the game:
 - Numerous character base stats for sim/survival mechanics (5 physical stats and 5 mental stats)
 - Random generation of small town, 80s based time period
-- Time progression based on player movement/action (timescales down to the millisecond for realistic timeframes)
+- Time progression based on player movement/action
 - Tank-style movement using mouse for direction/turning and W/A/S/D for moving (keys can be bound in options)
 - Default 'interact' key for convenience ('E' key by default), or right-click for menu-driven interacting
 - Crouching to sneak, perform actions slower/quietly, and interact with furniture underneath sinks/phones